 My problem drinking began when I drank for the first time.
 I am not a moderate person, I’m pretty much an all or nothing motherfucker.
 I knew I had a problem pretty early on; it exacerbated my extant feelings of “otherness”, as I’ve discussed elsewhere, and gave me what felt like a cloak of invincibility that insidiously ate away at the very core of my being.
 Alcohol to celebrate success, alcohol to commiserate the fails; you know how the story goes, it’s our culture, it’s “normal”.
 I put myself in harm’s way, in dangerous situations I was lucky to survive, countless times.
 Many friends were not so lucky.

-I often joke around with Abbie that “if you cannae understand without an explanation then you’ll never understand with an explanation”.
+I often joke that “if you cannae understand without an explanation then you’ll never understand with an explanation”.
 I’m usually messing around and just being silly.
 However, unless you know deep within yourself what the truth really is, then you’re never going to understand or believe it to be true when someone else points it out to you.
 Until you can admit it to yourself, you’ll never know.

 I knew for years, I wasn’t even really in denial about it.
 I went to therapy when I was at uni but didn’t give a fuck.
 Many tried to help me and I threw it in their faces.
 My selfishness and arrogance were matched only by my self-loathing and antipathy.
 Alienation and nihilistic self-destruction was my path, death the ultimate destination.
 I thought I could handle it.
 I couldn’t.
 Drunkologies bore me.
 The punk scene revels in that shit.